-Course I.-Elements of Management and Method.-A practical introductory course treating of the organization and management of schools, their relation to community life, methods of the recitation and of training pupils to study.
-Observations at Model School.
+Course I.-Elements of Management and Method.-A practical introductory course treating of the organization and management of schools, their relation to community life, of school hygiene and of training pupils to study.
+Observations, readings, text.
 Three hours a week; first term; 3 credits.
 Required of all State students who do not offer Education C (Academy) for entrance.
-(Professor Bennett.)